aslagle/reactive-table/README.md

 - name: The name of the publication
 - collection: A function that returns the collection to publish (or just a collection, if it's insecure).
 - selector: (Optional) A function that returns mongo selector that will limit the results published (or just the selector).
 - settings: (Optional) A object with settings on server side's publish function.
-(Details see below)
+(Details below)

 Inside the functions, `this` is the publish handler object as in [Meteor.publish](http://docs.meteor.com/#/full/meteor_publish), so `this.userId` is available.